Waffleboy/Facebook-Wish-Replier/README.md

 2) publish_actions
 3) user_posts

-Optional:
+Arguments:

+1) Save (Default False): If True, Save names of those who wished you to CSV

+2) Silent(Default True): If False, print progress to console.

+#Optional:

-Edit hitWords with any new post keywords to check for (eg, 'hpy bdayyyy') and edit randomReply with new phrases you want to reply with.
+--> Edit hitWords with any new post keywords to check for (eg, 'hpy bdayyyy') +
+--> Edit randomReply with new phrases you want to reply with.

 Then simply run the script! :)